 The LADS Mk II hydrographic survey system comprises two main subsystems.
-The Airborne System (AS) is used to acquire raw bathymetric data, real-time Global Positioning System (GPS) data and downward-looking video imagery.
+The Airborne System (AS) is used to acquire raw bathymetric data, real-time Global Positioning System (GPS) data, downward-looking video and digital imagery.
 The Ground System (GS) is used to plan operations, calculate depth values from the raw data, apply post-processed kinematic GPS (KGPS) positioning, apply tidal corrections, provide tools to allow the collected data to be evaluated and export digital data for the compilation of final survey deliverables.
-These two subsystems are complemented by other tools required for quality control activities; in particular, contouring, 3-D visualization.
-Third party software is also used for product compilation and survey management, namely CARIS and Terramodel.
+These two subsystems are complemented by other tools required for quality control activities; in particular, contouring, 3-D visualization and georeferenced imagery review.
+Third party software is also used for product compilation, image creation and survey management, namely CARIS and Terramodel.
 The general data flow between the subsystems and tools is illustrated in Figure 1.